 Next steps: An overnight sleep study, usually performed at a hospital-run facility, will diagnose sleeping disorders like sleep apnea.
 Not to worry: you’ll sleep there with your child, and the rooms are usually quite comfortable.
 If the diagnosis is confirmed, you’ll discuss solutions – like removal of your child’s tonsils and/or adenoids, or nightly use of a CPAP machine.
 There are no shortcuts, though.
 “You have to have a sleep study first before any insurer will pay for a CPAP machine,” notes Rosenberg.

 3. Delayed Sleep Phase Syndrome

 This sleep disorder affects a child’s circadian rhythm, the natural cycle that regulates sleep patterns.

 Signs: Children have a hard time getting up, staying awake in school, and actively participating in social events.

 Next steps: If you suspect delayed sleep phase syndrome, start keeping a sleep diary.
 Write down when your child falls asleep and wakes up, including any middle of the night rousings.
 Also note any problematic episodes, such as a teacher report that your child nodded off in class.
-After doing this for at least two weeks, take the information to your pediatrician, who will diagnosis the sleep disorder based on your child’s medical history and your notes.
+After doing this for at least two weeks, take the information to your pediatrician, who will diagnose the sleep disorder based on your child’s medical history and your notes.

-If it’s your child is diagnosed with delayed sleep phase syndrome, treatment typically includes bright light exposure in the morning and keeping the child’s bedroom completely dark at night.
+If your child is diagnosed with delayed sleep phase syndrome, treatment typically includes bright light exposure in the morning and keeping the child’s bedroom completely dark at night.

 “Stick to a strict bedtime/wake-up schedule, and don’t vary it on days off from school,” instructs Rosenberg.